kartgoel/HydraDocumentation/docs/inferenceEngineNew.rst

 inference_engine
 =====================

-This file includes the ''InferenceEngine'' class which performs data analysis and prediction.
+This file includes the ``InferenceEngine`` class which performs data analysis and prediction.

 Initialization
 ------------------